DotSnuk/100-days-of-code/log.md

 But I want the status_page function to show if both if the login is successfull and if the account creation is successfull.
 I could use a seperate for the login, and maybe that makes sense.
 Found a method in flask called referrer but that gets me the value of the entire url.
 I just want the last part.
 Could split it, but..
 Just thought of something, if I do split it by '/', and look at the last listpart list[-1]..
 That should get me the last url bit.
 *Quick edit*: Decided against the last part.
 It became to many if's, so I think it looks better to have seperate functions for the create and login status page.

+### Day 8: February 29, 2020

+**Today's Progress**: Learned about databases (mysql/mariadb) and classes.

+**Thoughts**: Smooth day.
+Just trying to find a new project to play with.
+Thought it was a lot of fun with databases and classes, can see myself playing around a lot with those.
+Should probably get to know databases a bit better.
+Still searching for idea's on what to work on..
+But a very good day non-the-less!

 ### Day #: Month Date, Year

 **Today's Progress**: